-Possession of illegal drugs, including marijuana and prescription drugs or other drug offenses, result in arrests and prison sentences every day Arizona.
+Possession of illegal drugs, including marijuana and prescription drugs or other drug offenses, result in arrests and prison sentences every day in Arizona.
 Individuals still face felony charges and risk losing their jobs and families as a result of a mistake or a substance abuse problem.

 The attorneys at Long & Simmons Law have significant experience protecting individuals facing felony drug offenses.
 Our skill and experience provide the best available defense in Arizona for you or your loved one.